-Suspects in New Mexico Compound Were Planning Terrorist Attack In Atlanta Hospital, Investigators Say
+Suspects In New Mexico Compound Were Planning Terrorist Attack In Atlanta Hospital, Investigators Say

 The highly-publicized case where 11 starving kids were found at the New Mexico compound was fraught with allegations of abuse even before the plans of terrorism were uncovered.
 Siraj Ibn Wahhaj and his partner Jany Leveille are accused in child abuse resulting in the death of Wahhaj’s 3-year-old son, Abdul-Ghani Wahhaj.

 Authorities came upon the New Mexico compound when they raided it on August 3 in a search for Abdul-Ghani Wahhaj.
-According to the police, the boy’s mother, who is located in Georgia, said that he had been missing for over eight months.
+According to the police, the boy’s mother, who is located in Georgia, said that he had been missing for more than eight months.
 Abdul-Ghani Wahhaj was last seen leaving his home in Jonesboro, Georgia, with his father Siraj Ibn Wahhaj in November.

 During a search of the compound, the boy’s remains were located.
 Investigators said that Abdul-Ghani allegedly endured severe abuse at the makeshift compound, including abuse that came from what prosecutors believe was an attempt to exorcise demons from the boy.
 The child suffered from seizures, and they may have been what was making his abusers think he was possessed by a demon.